dlin-me/array-converter-bundle/README.md

 * The 'fromArray' will set the property of the target object directly, even for private properties.
 To use setter/getter function, put the annotations to the getter/setter functions instead.

-* You can specify multiple groups for a property, when calling 'toArray' or 'fromArray', that property is involved if any of the groups specified match any of the groups in the 'groups' parameter